10 Holiday Pet Safety Tips

 • One-On-One Time: Make sure you schedule some time just with you and your pet.
 Whether it's a lovely walk in the snowy streets or cuddling on the couch, your pet will appreciate that you take the time just for them - even when you're busy.

-• Home Alone Blues: Be careful how much time your pet is spending home alone.
+• Home Alone Blues: Be careful how much time your pet is spending at home alone.
 If you can't make it home to play with, exercise, walk, or feed your pet on certain days, ask a friend or hire a dog sitter to do just that.

 • A Quiet Place: Is your house a whole lot busier than usual?
 Make sure your pet has a quiet place to retreat to.
 Even if your pet likes to be the center of attention, you may want to give him some mandatory quiet time so he can relax.
 For pets that already suffer from anxiety, try a combination of exercise and calming remedies, like a Thundershirt, to help ease the tension.